mkovar52/feedback-app/README.md

 # DunderMifflin Feedback App

-###### Small Flask application that allows users to rate their experience buying paper from notorious DunderMifflin Scranton branch.
+###### Small Flask application that allows users to rate their purchase experience with the notorious DunderMifflin Scranton branch.

 ## Features List